shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 We made a lot of (difficult) changes to Dart so you don’t have to!
-Shorebird is a drop-in replacement for `flutter build` and allows you to add code push to your app in only a few minutes – with no code changes required.
+Shorebird is a drop-in replacement for `flutter build` and allows you to add code push to your app in only a few minutes – with _no code changes required_.

 Shorebird is free to use for small applications, with [pricing](https://shorebird.dev/#pricing) that scales with your business needs.